GLMRIS – Brandon Road

 - F – General Conformity Analyses for Clean Air Compliance 1.4 MB

 Public Comment Period

 A public comment period on the Draft GLMRIS-BR Report ran from August 7, 2017 through December 8, 2017.
 USACE accepted comments on the Draft GLMRIS-BR Report through public meetings, the GLMRIS website, mail, and hand-delivery.

 USACE hosted public meetings to discuss the contents of the report and receive oral and written comments from the public.
 Meetings were held at the following locations:

 - Chicago, IL – September 11, 2017

 - Joliet, IL – September 18, 2017

 See the Public Meetings page for details and to register to speak.
-All three meetings will also be available to the public via phone and web conference and Facebook Live.
+All four meetings will also be available to the public via phone and web conference and Facebook Live.
 Please refer to the Public Meetings page for information on viewing recordings of the meetings.